cons3rt/pycons3rt3/README.md

 ```

-# Use pycons3rt3 in python3
+# Use pycons3rt3 in python

 ## Logify